 In addition to being a side effect linked to allergies and asthma, mold exposure can lead to headaches on its own.
 This is because poor air quality is essentially polluting your body.
 While commonly linked to the other issues, then, even isolated headaches can be a sign that mold is growing in the home.

-As well as asthma, mold exposure affects the lungs and respiratory system can reduce lung function.
-With estimates of between 18% and 50% of homes being affected by damp and mold, this is one of the more common issues to surface, particularly if the home (or individual rooms) isn’t well ventilated.
+Mold exposure affects the lungs, and the respiratory system can reduce lung function.
+An estimated 70% of homes in the United States are affected by dampness and mold.
+Lung problems are one of the more common issues to surface, particularly if the home (or individual rooms) isn’t well ventilated.

 Toxic mold syndrome is described as “a legal construct, rather than a medical diagnosis, involving unidentified disease processes, a constellation of disparate symptoms.”
 As such, it is a term that covers a range of unidentified and unquantifiable poisonings that are unquestionably linked to mold exposure.

-Given that the average person spends around 16 hours of the day at home, all of the above issues can grow at a rapid rate.
-This is why mold identification and removal requires your full attention.
+Given that we often spend the majority of our day at home, all of the above issues can grow at a rapid rate.
+Therefore, mold identification and removal require your full attention.

 Nothing is more important than your health, but you should also know that mold can damage your home.
 Whether you’re a tenant or a homeowner, the financial consequences can be huge.

-While paying the average cost of $500-$6,000 for mold remediation (depending on property size and affected areas) may feel like a big expense, it’ll save you a lot of money in the long run.
+Depending on property size and affected areas, the average cost of mold remediation services is around $2,000.
+While this may feel like a big expense, it’ll save you a lot of money in the long run.
 Left untreated, mold can damage your home in several ways, including:

 - Collapsed Ceilings